Achievable logoAchievable logo

 Starting position:

-• Seated with back against pad and feet under rollers
+• Sit with your back against the pad and your feet under the rollers

 Forward movement:

-• Curl torso forward toward thighs, keeping buttocks and legs still
+• Curl your torso forward toward your thighs, keeping your buttocks and legs still

 Backward movement: